-Noto is a city in the biggest municipality of Sicily is the largest island in the Mediterranean Sea.
-It is an autonomous region of Italy, in Southern Italy along with surrounding ...
-More, and the fourth of the entire Italy.
-Renown for its Baroque buildings, in the typical pink/yellow/whitish stone, Noto is worth a visit to enjoy its building and their interiors during the day, take a stroll at night among tiny streets and palaces lit up by moon, stars and artificial, lights and to taste both street food and dishes of the tradition.
+Noto is a city in the biggest municipality of Sicily, and the fourth of the entire Italy.
+Renown for its Baroque buildings, in the typical pink/yellow/whitish stone, Noto is worth a visit to enjoy its building and their interiors during the day, take a stroll at night among tiny streets and palaces lit up by the moon, stars, and artificial, lights and to taste both street food and dishes of the tradition.

-Dammuso is in the city centre, in a street that crosses the main one, Corso Vittorio Emanuele II, where you can find shops, bars and restaurants.
+Dammuso is in the city center, on a street that crosses the main one, Corso Vittorio Emanuele II, where you can find shops, bars, and restaurants.

 Managed by two brothers, with the mum in the kitchen, Dammuso offers traditional dishes both with fish and meat.
-But you can also find traditional side dishes or appetisers prepared with ricotta cheese, olives, oranges, pistachio nuts or sea food.
+But you can also find traditional side dishes or appetizers prepared with ricotta cheese, olives, oranges, pistachio nuts, or seafood.

-And the traditional Sicilian salad prepared with oranges and onions and served with olives and oil.
+And the traditional Sicilian salad is prepared with oranges and onions and served with olives and oil.

-Other traditional dishes include fried ricotta cheese, sarde alla beccafico, History of manufacturing Pasta manufacturing machines were made since the 1600s across the coast of Sanremo.
-The extrusion press produced la... with seafood, in particular fresh sea urchin.
+Other traditional dishes include fried ricotta cheese, sarde alla beccafico, and pasta with seafood, in particular fresh sea urchin.

-The restaurant is not cheap but it is absolutely affordable (tuna in pistachio crust 18 euros, 5/7 euros a side dish, appetisers from 7 to 11 euros).
-You can eat with some 30 euros and considering many dishes are with fresh fish, the price is definitely value for money.
+The restaurant is not cheap but it is absolutely affordable (tuna in pistachio crust 18 euros, 5/7 euros a side dish, appetizers from 7 to 11 euros).
+You can eat for some 30 euros and considering many dishes are with fresh fish, the price is definitely value for money.

-Someone told me not to have coffee there, so me and some friends decide it to finish dinner with a coffee at Caffè Sicilia, wich is open until late at tinge in summer.
+Someone told me not to have coffee there, so I and some friends decide to finish dinner with a coffee at Caffè Sicilia, which is open until late at tinge in summer.